Parenting is a hard enough job. On top of that, when it comes to encouraging your little ones to learn math, it can get harder.

 Can you imagine your child as excited as playtime for practicing math?

 Yup!
-It’s possible because, here, I am going to tell you how to make abacus at home and turn solving math problems into a fun game.
+It’s possible because, here, I am going to tell you how to craft abacus at home and turn solving math problems into a fun game.

 Things You Will Need